dralmostright/mysql-repo/grafana-prometheus-mysql/README.md

 Dec 23 18:26:28 watchsrv.localdomain prometheus[4661]: ts=2023-12-23T12:41:28.4>
 [root@watchsrv ~]#
 ```
+> Once the setup is complete, you can access the Prometheus UI by logging in to http:/<Server Name/Server IP>/:9090, as below.
 <img src="imgs/prometheus-initial.png" alt="Grafana Initial User Interface">

 ### Installing & Configuring MySQL Prometheus Exporter